Completion theorem for equivariant $K$-theory: The Atiyah-Segal completion theorem

-It follows from Theorem~\ref{thm:PPEquiv} and Corollary~\ref{cor:Push-Pull} that the composite horizontal maps on both rows are identity.
-Hence, it suffices to show that the middle vertical arrow is an isomorphism.
+of $\wh{R(G)}$-modules are identity.
+Hence, it suffices to show that the map $\wh{\beta^T_X}$ is an isomorphism.
 The arguments in the proof of Proposition~\ref{prop:Borel-complete} show that the map $\wh{{K^T_p(X)}_{I_G}} \to \wh{{K^T_p(X)}_{I_T}}$ is an isomorphism.
 This reduces the problem to the case of a split torus.
 Using Theorems~\ref{thm:filter-Gen} and ~\ref{thm:filter-Equiv}, we further reduce to the case of trivial action of a split torus.
 But this case follows from Lemma~\ref{lem:Trivial-AS}. \end{proof}

-As an immediate consequence of Theorem~\ref{thm:MLGeneral} and Proposition~\ref{prop:Alg-AS}, we get the following final algebraic Atiyah-Segal completion theorem.
+Combining Theorem~\ref{thm:MLGeneral} and Proposition~\ref{prop:Alg-AS}, we get the final algebraic Atiyah-Segal completion theorem as follows.

 \begin{thm} Let $G$ be a connected and reductive group over $k$ with a split maximal torus $T$.
 Let $X \in \Sm^G_k$ be $T$-filtrable.
-Then for every $p \ge 0$, the morphisms of $\wh{R(G)}$-modules
+Then for every $p \ge 0$, the morphisms